-As noted above, specific recommendations for open space acquisition-in fee simple or less than fee simple (easement) interest-are set forth for State, county, and local units of government and private conservancy interests in the regional-county park and open space plan and in the regional natural areas and critical species habitat protection and management plan.
-Easement programs administered by the NRCS can also help ensure the long-term protection and enhancement of open space lands.
+Conservation easements may be a less costly method of preserving open space than acquisition. protection and enhancement of open space lands.
 The NRCS Wetland Reserve Program provides financial incentives, through the purchase of easements or cost-share agreements, to landowners to restore and protect wetlands in marginal farming areas.
 The NRCS Farm and Ranch Lands Protection Program provides financial assistance to states, tribes, local governments, and non-profit entities in the acquisition of conservation easements or development rights on productive farmland in order to keep such land in agricultural use.